sujalvairagi/END-TO-END_ANN-ChurnPredictor/README.md

-classification of user: churning user or non churning
+classification of user: churning user or non churning through a standard churning dataset